brykneval/brykneval.github.io/beauty/minimalist/4-minimalist-niacinamide-body-lotion.md

 secondary_img: /images/minimalist/niacinamide-body-lotion-ingredients-label
 secondary_img_alt: Minimalist Niacinamide 5% Body Lotion Ingredients Label
 product_line: Don’t let dark spots and rough skin settle in—defend your skin before damage begins.
+rating: 4.2
+rating_count: 1198
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Minimalist Niacinamide Body Lotion, we found it to be a gentle yet effective daily moisturizer for improving skin tone, hydration, and overall smoothness.
+With 5% niacinamide and 7% glycerin, the formula helps brighten dull areas, reduce uneven patches, and reinforce the skin barrier without feeling heavy or sticky.
+The lotion spreads easily and absorbs quickly, making it convenient for both morning and evening routines.
+We noticed visible improvements in texture and pigmentation—especially on arms and legs—after consistent use over two weeks.
+Its calming blend, including oat extract and shea butter, makes it suitable even for sensitive or post-shave skin.
+While fragrance-free, it still feels nourishing and soothing, especially when applied on clean, slightly damp skin.
+For best results, we recommend using it daily and pairing it with sunscreen during the day to protect and maintain skin clarity.
+Overall, it's a reliable and skin-friendly option for anyone looking to brighten, even out, and hydrate their body skin.
 ---
 {% include buy.html description="180 gm" title=page.title button_text="Rs 481 from Daraz" link="https://s.daraz.com.np/s.gBw4?cc" %}